sclasen/scala-days-2012/general/01_slide.md

 ##How does Heroku know what to run?

-!SLIDE center transition=toss
+!SLIDE center
 # What's a Procfile?
-!SLIDE center transition=toss
+!SLIDE
-# A Procfile is a text file that lets Heroku know the different process types in your app
+## A Procfile is a text file that lets Heroku know the different process types in your app
 !SLIDE code transition=toss
 ## Example (of a project using xsbt-start-script-plugin)